narendraanupoju/narendraanupoju/README.md

 - 👋 Hi, I’m @narendraanupoju
 - 👀 I’m interested in python programming, data engineering, predictive modelling and AI.
-- 🌱 I’m currently learning advanced data pipelines.
+- 🌱 I’m currently learning advanced data pipelines concepts and optimization techniques.
-- 💞️ I’m looking to collaborate on data processing pipelines and predictive modelling.
+- 💞️ I’m looking to collaborate on data processing pipelines and predictive modelling projects.
 - 📫 How to reach me : a.narendrakumar0605@gmail.com

 <!---